ec-europa/europa-component-library/docs/Migrating-v4.md

 #### Description list

 - Lists with links, regardless of the type, always expect the `ecl-link--standalone` class to prevent the underlining.

+### Menu

+- Close button updated:
+  - `close` twig parameter now expect an ECL Button structure, instead of a string
+  - Icon is now different between EC and EU: `close` for EC, `close-filled` for EU.
+  - Icon size is different (`m` for EC, `s` for EU).
+This has to be passed as data.
+  - Button label is hidden on EC
+- Toggle link updated (mobile):
+  - New twig parameter `toggle` added.
+It expects an ECL Link structure
+  - Twig parameter `menu_link` removed, as it is now part of this structure
+  - Icon size is different (`m` for EC, `s` for EU).
+This has to be passed as data.
+- `back` twig paramter has been renamed to `back_label`, to avoid confusion
+- New link added on mobile to improve navigation: `see all`.
+Corresponding twig parameter is `see_all_label`
+- Menu link are now using the Link twig template directly, with `standalone` variant
+- Menu buttons are now using the Button twig template directly, with the `ghost` variant

 ### Message